What is Administrative Leave & Employee Rights

 Administrative leave qualifies as paid leave hence the employee is within their rights to ask for and receive their full, regular pay.
 The employee would not, however, be eligible for premiums.
 The employee is still associated with the organization and so the employer can ask them to remain available for recall at all times.

-Some employers also choose to either transfer the employee to another work site for a short period of time or ask them to fulfil their responsibilities from their home.
+Some employers also choose to either transfer the employee to another work site for a short period of time or ask them to fulfill their responsibilities from their home.
 If the employee is undergoing an investigation, they can be asked to come in to give interviews.

 What Is the Difference between Administrative Leave and Suspension?